 Vending machines are located throughout all MCC buildings and campuses.
 Vending offers hot and cold beverages and snacks.
-Vending machines accept cash, credit cards and are equipped with the PayRange App.
+Vending machines accept cash, credit cards.

-In addition to the vending machines, Muskegon Community College offers a MicroMarket, located in the Student Union on the Main Campus to provide food options for faculty, staff and students.
-The MicroMarket offers hot and cold beverages, salads, sandwiches, snacks, frozen entrees, and ice cream.
+In addition to the vending machines, Muskegon Community College offers a PICO Market, located in the Student Union on the Main Campus to provide food options for faculty, staff and students.
+The PICO Market offers take and heat meals, sandwiches, salads, snacks, and cold beverages.

-The MicroMarket is a cashless venue and accepts all cards.
-If someone does not have a debit/credit card, a MicroMarket card can be provided upon request.
+The PICO Market is a cashless venue and accepts all cards.
+If someone does not have a debit/credit card, a PICO Market card can be provided upon request.